MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 :::tip Support for custom challenges

-Power users can optionally generate and pass in their own unique challenges as `challenge` when calling `generateAssertionOptions()`.
+Power users can optionally generate and pass in their own unique challenges as `challenge` when calling `generateAuthenticationOptions()`.
 In this scenario `options.challenge` still needs to be saved to be used in verification as described below.

 :::

-### 2. Verify assertion response
+### 2. Verify authentication response

 The second endpoint (`POST`) should accept the value returned by [**@simplewebauthn/browser**'s `startAuthentication()`](packages/browser.md#startAuthentication) method and then verify it: